 One of the most popular parks is King’s Garden.
 It lies directly next to Rosenborg Castle and was constructed under Christian IV in the 17th century.
 The Renaissance style garden is the oldest royal garden of the country and is especially beautiful in summer due to large beds full of colourful flowers.

 Other parks to visit in the city are Østre Anlæg, behind SMK (Statens Museum for Kunst), and Langelinieparken right by the Little Mermaid statue.
-And, of course, the Botanical Garden also offers a great escape from the city noise, and holds the largest collection of living plants in all of Denmark.
+The Botanical Garden also offers a great escape from the city noise, and holds the largest collection of living plants in all of Denmark.
+And, of course, Tivoli is a not-to-miss amusement park with lots of greenery and flowers.